The Three Stooges: Music

 Three feature-length Columbia releases were actually packages of older Columbia shorts.
 Columbia Laff Hour (introduced in 1956) was a random assortment that included the Stooges among other Columbia comedians like Andy Clyde, Hugh Herbert, and Vera Vague; the content and length varied from one theater to the next.
 Three Stooges Fun-o-Rama (introduced in 1959) was an all-Stooges show capitalizing on their TV fame, again with shorts chosen at random for individual theaters.
 The Three Stooges Follies (1974) was similar to Laff Hour, with a trio of Stooge comedies augmented by Buster Keaton and Vera Vague shorts, a Batman serial chapter, and a Kate Smith musical.

 Museum

-Gary Lassin, grand-nephew-in-law of Larry Fine, opened the Stoogeum in 2004 in Spring House, Pennsylvania, 25 mi north of Philadelphia.
+Gary Lassin, grandnephew-in-law of Larry Fine, opened the Stoogeum in 2004 in Spring House, Pennsylvania, 25 mi north of Philadelphia.
 It features three floors of exhibits and an 85-seat theater.
 Peter Seely, editor of the book Stoogeology: Essays on the Three Stooges, said that the Stoogeum has "more stuff than I even imagined existed."
-2,500 people visit it yearly, many during the annual Three Stooges Fan Club gathering in April.
+Some 2,500 people visit it yearly, many during the annual Three Stooges Fan Club gathering in April.